nest/nest-simulator/doc/htmldoc/whats_new/v3.6/index.rst

 Changes in NEST Server
 ----------------------

 We improved the security in NEST Server.
-Now to use NEST Server, users can modify the security options in .
+Now to use NEST Server, users can modify the security options.
 See :ref:`section on setting these varialbles <sec_server_vars>` in our NEST Server guide.